DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/installer.rst

 * For **Apple macOS**:

-  * Open a terminal window and navigate to that folder
+  * :dcc-ex-red:`The instructions here are incomplete.
+This will be updated shortly.` Open a terminal window and navigate to that folder
   * **Run the installer with** the following command: ``./EX-Installer-macOS`` |BR| |BR|

 * For **Linux**: